 What is a running gait analysis?

 Simply put, your gait is the pattern of how you move.
 A running gait analysis is an in-depth look at how you move as you rack up those miles.
-This can help you learn more about your running style and technique, and be super beneficial when it comes to shopping for running shoes.
+This can help you learn more about your running style and technique, and be super beneficial when it comes to shopping for running shoes and learning how to start running.

 Michael Campbell, Physiotherapy Case Manager, from Bupa Health Clinics, explains what happens during a running gait analysis: